-Applicant will file with the Commission and serve on the official Service List a request for approval of the adjustment that includes:
+Applicant will file with the Commission and serve on the official Service List a request for approval of the material change that includes:

-- An affidavit describing the proposed turbine adjustment, the reason for the adjustment, the reason the adjustment does not comply with one or more turbine flexibility limitations set forth above, and information regarding compliance with all other applicable requirements; and - A map showing both the approved location and the proposed adjustment (in different colors); - Once received, the information would be reviewed by Commission staff, and Commission staff will have 10 calendar days within which to request further Commission review. - If no further review is requested, Applicant may proceed with the adjustment. - If further review is requested, the Commission will issue a decision regarding Applicant's request at its next available regularly scheduled Commission meeting, subject to notice requirements, after the request for further review is made by Commission staff. - 23.
-Applicant may adjust access roads, the collector system, meteorological towers, the operations and maintenance facility, the Project substation, and temporary facilities, so long as they are located on land leased for the Project, cultural resources are avoided or mitigated in consultation with the SHPO; documented habitats to listed species are avoided; wetland impacts are avoided or are in compliance with applicable USACE regulations; and all other applicable regulations and requirements are met. - 24.
+- An affidavit describing the proposed wind turbine location adjustment, the reason for the location adjustment, the reason the location adjustment does not comply with one or more wind turbine flexibility limitations set forth above, and information regarding compliance with all other applicable requirements; and - A map showing both the approved location and the proposed location adjustment (in different colors).

+- Once received, Staff shall have 10 business days to request further Commission review. - If no further review is requested, Applicant may proceed with the location adjustment. - If further review is requested, the Commission will issue a decision regarding Applicant's request at its next available regularly scheduled Commission meeting, subject to notice requirements, after the request for further review is made by Commission staff. - 23.
+Applicant may adjust locations and details of access roads, the collector and communication system, meteorological tower(s), Aircraft Detection Lighting System facilities, the operations and maintenance facility, the Project Substation, and temporary facilities, so long as they are located on land leased for the Project, cultural resources are avoided or mitigated in consultation with the SHPO; documented habitats for listed species are avoided; wetland impacts are avoided or are in compliance with applicable USACE regulations; and all other applicable regulations and requirements are met. - 24.
 If the Project causes interference with radio, television, or any other licensed communication transmitting or receiving equipment, Applicant shall take all appropriate action to minimize any such interference and shall make a good faith effort to restore or provide reception levels equivalent to reception levels in the immediate areas just prior to construction of the Project.
 This mitigation requirement shall not apply to any dwellings or other structures built after completion of the Project. - 25.
 Applicant will provide Global Positioning System (GPS) coordinates of structure locations to affected landowners at any time during the life of the Project.
 Coordinates will be provided in writing to landowners within 30 days of a request. - 26.
-The Project, exclusive of all unrelated background noise, shall not generate a sound pressure level (10-minute equivalent continuous sound level, Leq) of more than 45 dBA when all turbines are producing full acoustic output, as measured within 25 feet of any residence unless the owner of the residence has signed a waiver.
-Applicant shall, upon Commission formal request, conduct field surveys or provide post-construction monitoring data verifying compliance with specified noise level limits.
+The North Bend Wind Project (North Bend), exclusive of all unrelated background noise except for that associated with the pre-existing Triple H Wind Project (Triple H), shall not generate a sound pressure level (10-minute equivalent continuous sound level, Leq) of more than 45 dBA when all wind turbines producing full acoustic output, as measured within 25 feet of any residence unless the owner of the residence has signed a waiver or the Commission otherwise orders.
+Applicant shall, upon Commission formal request, conduct valid field surveys or provide post-construction monitoring data verifying compliance with specified noise level limits.
 If the measured wind turbine noise level exceeds 45 dBA at any residence, then the Project Owner shall take whatever steps are necessary in accordance with prudent operating standards to rectify the situation.
 Sound monitoring will not be repeated in a representative area during any five-year period unless operational or maintenance changes result in a reasonable assumption of higher turbine sound levels.